FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 ## Ready for Production
 The decision tree model's high recall for identifying loan default risk indicates readiness for production.
 Continuous monitoring and adjustments post-deployment are recommended to maintain effectiveness.

-## Potential Risks or Challenges
+## Challenges To Focus On
+- Integration with Existing Systems
 - Ensuring Privacy Compliance
 - Enhancing Customer Transparency
 - Mitigating Data Bias and Fairness
-- Integration with Existing Systems

 ## Actionable Insights and Solution Strategy
 - Comparison of Various Techniques